 Sindiana – The Arab Youth Village for Young Leadership

 The first Arab youth village for young leadership – Sindiana – is a unique project, the first of its kind in Israel opened in September 2017.
 It is a collaboration between the Society for Advancement of Education, Jerusalem, and a group of social entrepreneurs and education professionals from the Arab community, together with Givat Haviva and the Menashe Regional Council.
 The school and residence was developed and established in order to train a group of young Arab leaders, who will be involved with and influence their society.
 Founded on the principles of multi-culturalism, pluralism, and civil and social equality, Sindiana provides a holistic educational framework, offering the student personal development, strengthening of his or her educational and social skills, and cultivation of activist leadership based upon the roots of Arab culture.
 The youth village is located on the Givat Haviva campus, and includes a junior-high and high school, and a residence.
-Some 190 students studied there in its first year and more than 400 are attending in year two.
+More tha 190 students studied at Sindiana in year one with enrollment nearly doubling to 375 in year two.

 Shoshanim Arts and Science High School for Haredi Girls